ArchLinuxUserIgor/FileManagerCpp/README.md

 ./fileManager
 ```

-You can also place the 'fileManager' binary somewhere in your $PATH to run it without './'.
+You can also place the `fileManager` binary somewhere in your $PATH to run it without `./`.

 Done!
 You can use my file manager